openstack/charm-keystone-openidc/README.md

     juju add-relation openstack-dashboard:websso-fid-service-provider keystone-openidc:websso-fid-service-provider

+Enable Horizon as a trusted dashboard for Web Single Single-On for Keystone:

+    juju add-relation openstack-dashboard:websso-trusted-dashboard keystone:websso-trusted-dashboard

+**You must add this relation for Horizon and Keystone.
+If you do not, Keystone will return a 401 error that the login domain for Horizon is not a trusted domain.**

 Now provide an OpenID Connect client credentials and the URL for autodiscovery of the backend's configuration: